Jeremy Pena Player Props: Astros vs. Yankees

 Jeremy Pena At The Plate

-- Pena has had at least one RBI in 26.5% of his games this year (26 of 98), with more than one RBI 10 times (10.2%).
-He has also accounted for three or more of his team's runs in two contests.
+- In 26 games this season (26.3%), Pena has picked up an RBI, and in 10 of those games (10.1%) he had two or more.
+He has also driven in three or more of his team's runs in two contests.

-- He has scored a run in 40 games this year, with multiple runs nine times.
+- He has scored in 40 games this season (40.4%), including multiple runs in nine games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.